Tunan Waterfall In Manado, North Sulawesi, Indonesia

 It’s a bit of breathtaking, unspoiled nature, and even my driver was gasping in awe.

 You could get here by scooter from Manado, or another option is to ask your driver to stop here on the way back from Tangkoko to Manado, which is what I did.

 When I hired a driver to take me back to Manado from Tangkoko National Park, I offered to pay an extra 50k IDR ($3.50 USD) to stop here on the way back, and he was happy to oblige.

 The hike to the waterfall is flat and pretty easy, with a good trail that was added recently.
 The falls are really nice, and there’s a pool you can swim in at the bottom.

-I’ve heard the waterfall is 280 feet tall, and I don’t know if that’s accurate, but it’s definitely taller than it looks in photos!
+I’ve heard the waterfall is 85 meters tall, and I don’t know if that’s accurate, but it’s definitely taller than it looks in photos!

 There’s a rough path to climb up to the top of the waterfall, but it was getting dark so I was content to just take photos from the bottom this time.

 I spent about 30 minutes at the falls and didn’t see any other people, not even locals!